Acute Pancreatitis

 Uncommon and Specific Signs

-• Facial muscle spasm triggered by tapping the facial nerve, indicating hypocalcemia.
+• Facial muscle spasm triggered by tapping the facial nerve, indicating hypocalcaemia.

 • Sensitivity and specificity are limited.